-The entry deadline for this year's contest was December 10, 2013 for Level 3 (grades 9-12) letters and January 10, 2014 for Level 1 (grades 4-6) and Level 2 (grades 7-8) letters.
-Level 3 letters received by the January 10th deadline are included in the contest.
+The entry deadlines for this year's contest were December 15, 2014 for Level 3 (grades 9-12) letters and January 15, 2015 for Level 1 (grades 4-6) and Level 2 (greades 7-8) letters.
 The Washington State winners will be announced on or before April 15, 2015 and an awards ceremony for the state champions, runners up, and honorable mentions will take place on May 15, 2015.

 Washington State Judges

-Level 2 - Susan Austin, retired middle school librarian, Chehalis; Betty Gard, retired university librarian, Seattle; Patrick Roewe, Branch Services Manager, Spokane County Library District, Spokane.
+Level 2 - Susan Austin, retired middle school librarian, Chehalis; Betty Gard, retired university librarian, Seattle; Lenora Rain-Lee Good, author, Kennewick.

-Level 3 - Sam Reed, former WA Secretary of State; Sharma Shields, author, Spokane; Mary V. Thornton, Library Manager, Timberland Regional Library, Hoquiam.
+Level 3 - Sam Reed, former WA Secretary of State, Olympia; Sharma Shields, author, Spokane; Mary V. Thornton, Library Manager, Timberland Regional Library, Hoquiam.

 Letters About Literature is sponsored by the Washington State Library, a division of the Office of the Secretary of State, and The Center for the Book at the Library of Congress.
 This is the tenth year that the Washington State Library has sponsored the contest as part of Washington Reads.

-To learn more about the Letters About Literature Contest at the national level, visit the Letters about Literature National Homepage on The Center for the Book's website.
+To learn more about the Letters About Literature contest at the national level, visit the Letters about Literature National Homepage on The Center for the Book's website.

-To find out about Washington's participation in past Letters About Literature contests and to read winning letters, please click on the links below:
+To find out about Washington's participation in past Letters About LIterature contests and to read winning letters, click on the links below:

 Washington's Letters About Literature 2012-2013